-The use of upholstery "conditioners" or "protectants" is not recommended and should be avoided on vinyl upholstery treated with PERMAGUARD[®] protective finish.
+A CAUTION The use of upholstery "conditioners" or "protectants" is not recommended and should be vinvl upholstery avoided on treated with PERMAGUARD® protective finish.

 Although performance fabrics treated with PERMAGUARD protective finish are resistant to most common stains, the dyes and pigments in some staining agents have the ability to create a permanent stain if not treated properly.
 To clean difficult stains from upholstery treated with PERMAGUARD protective finish, locate the staining agent in this section and follow the corresponding recommended cleaning method.
 For best results, treat all stains immediately.